 In the year 768 a missionary named Lebuïnus founded Deventer.
 This is now (2018) exactly 1250 years ago.
-In celebration of this event a lot of festivities are organized.

 The Wandelgek decided to honour the city with an indepth and extensive new historic walk through the old historic town.

 Don’t expect an article where every historic feat is based upon researched notes.
 This is not a science or research based blog but a description of a historic walk using several sources as a backdrop, to give you a thorough and a general idea how Deventer developed.
 If you want to check the historic remarks then use the Sources section at the bottom to research history for yourself.
 However, I dare say that the general idea of a chain reaction as written down in my Conclusion is correct.

 Do expect to get more knowledge of Deventer’s history, like why it was such a large and wealthy town, about its extensive defensive city walls, about its origin and Viking attacks, about it being for decades the seat of 3 Bisshops, of its large year markets and of its membership of the Hanze Trade Union, of it being the cradle of the ideas of Modern Devotion and of Humanism and of its growth and importance as a strategic town and why it bevcame a protector, keeper and spreader of the written word (books)…